Two-view Graph Neural Networks for Knowledge Graph Completion: Introduction

-Recently, several research works have adapted graph neural networks (GNNs) using an encoder-decoder architecture, e.g., CompGCN \cite{vashishth2020compositionbased}, SACN \cite{shang2019end}, and R-GCN \cite{schlichtkrull2017modeling}.
-In general, the encoder module aims to modify GNNs to update vector representations of entities and relations.
-Then, the decoder module employs an existing score function, e.g. DistMult \cite{Yang2015} or ConvE \cite{Dettmers2017}, to return the triple scores.
-For example, R-GCN customizes Graph Convolutional Networks (GCNs) \cite{kipf2017semi} to construct a specific encoder to update only entity embeddings.
+Recently, several KG completion works have adapted graph neural networks (GNNs) using an encoder-decoder architecture, e.g., R-GCN \citep{schlichtkrull2017modeling} and CompGCN \citep{vashishth2020compositionbased}.
+In general, the encoder module customizes GNNs to update vector representations of entities and relations.
+Then, the decoder module employs an existing score function to return the triple score \citep{NIPS2013_5071,Yang2015,Trouillon2016,Dettmers2017,Nguyen2018ConvKBfull,978-3-030-77385-4_24,pmlr-v180-chen22c}.
+For example, R-GCN adapts Graph Convolutional Networks (GCNs) \citep{kipf2017semi} to construct a specific encoder to update only entity embeddings.
 CompGCN modifies GCNs to use composition operations between entities and relations in the encoder module.
-Note that these existing GNN-based KG embedding models mainly consider capturing the graph structure around entities; thus, they are still outperformed by other conventional models on some benchmarks \cite{Nguyen2020KGC}.
+Note that these existing GNN-based KG embedding models mainly consider capturing the graph structure surrounding entities as relation representations are used to update the entity embeddings only (as shown in Equations \ref{eqn:grcn}, \ref{eqn:compgcn} and \ref{eqn:compgcn2}; and see the last paragraph of Section \ref{sec:relatedwork} for a detailed discussion).
+Therefore, they might miss covering potentially useful information on relation structure.

-To this end, we propose a new KG embedding model, named WGE, to leverage GNNs to capture entity-focused graph structure and relation-focused graph structure for KG completion.
+To this end, we propose a new KG embedding model---named WGE that is equivalent to VVGE to abbreviate Two-View Graph Embedding---to leverage GNNs to capture both entity-focused graph structure and relation-focused graph structure for KG completion.
 In particular, WGE transforms a given KG into two views.
 The first view---a single undirected entity-focused graph---only includes entities as nodes to provide the entity neighborhood information.
-The second view---a single undirected relation-focused graph---considers both entities and relations as nodes, constructed from constraints (\textit{subjective relation, predicate entity, objective relation}), to attain the potential dependence between two neighborhood relations.
-Then WGE introduces a new encoder module of adopting two vanilla GNNs directly on these two graph views to better update entity and relation embeddings, followed by the decoder module using a weighted score function.
+The second view---a single undirected relation-focused graph---considers both entities and relations as nodes, constructed from constraints (\textit{subjective relation, predicate entity, objective relation}) e.g. (born\_in, Sydney, city\_in), to attain the potential dependence between two neighborhood relations.
+For instance, the knowledge about a potential dependence between ``born\_in'' and ``city\_in'' could be relevant for predicting some other relationship, e.g. ``nationality'' or ``country of citizenship''.
+Then WGE introduces a new GNN-based encoder module that directly takes these two graph views as input to better update entity and relation embeddings.
+WGE feeds the entity and relation embeddings into its decoder module that uses a weighted score function to return the triple scores for KG completion.
 In summary, our contributions are as follows: